 Medicare Part A and Part B only cover prescriptions in a few circumstances, but Medicare Advantage Prescription Drug plans bundle medical and drug insurance together.
 Since a Medicare Advantage plan may charge modest rates or even a $0 premium, this can offer some beneficiaries a very good value over getting drug benefits from a stand-alone Part D plan.

-While premiums are important to many people with Medicare, it’s also important to research the way that the Medicare Advantage plan in Washington State pays for prescriptions.
+While premiums are important to many people with Medicare, its also important to research the way that the Medicare Advantage plan in Washington State pays for prescriptions.
 A couple of important things to compare include the formulary, or list of covered medicines, and the Prescription Drug tiers, such as generics and brand names.

 Network Restrictions for Medicare Advantage Plans in Washington State

-Medicare Part A and Part B don’t use plan networks.
+Medicare Part A and Part B don’t use provider networks.
 With Original Medicare, you may want to find providers who accept Medicare Assignment to make sure you can reduce your out-of-pocket costs.
 Otherwise, most providers in the U.S. will accept Medicare Part A and Part B.

-If you’re accustomed to Original Medicare benefits, it’s important to take a moment to make certain that you understand the network rules of an HMO or PPO you might consider.
+If you’re accustomed to Original Medicare benefits, its important to take a moment to make certain that you understand the network rules of an HMO or PPO you might consider.
 Keep this brief summary in mind:

 - PPO: With these kinds of plans, you will pay less if you choose in-network providers.
 You also don’t need to get referrals to visit specialists.

-Washington State Medicare Resources
+Best Washington State Medicare Resources